NelsonPython/Driving_Experiment/DataMart/README.md

 <h1>MOBI Data Mart</h1>

 This is a simple MOBI Data Mart.
 You may replace it with any popular data marketplace that sends messages in json, txt, or csv format.

-<h2>MySQL database</h2>

-Follow this <a href="https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-18-04">tutorial</a> to install and configure MySQL
+Follow this <a href="https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-ubuntu-18-04">tutorial</a> to install Nginx, MySQL, and PHP on Ubuntu 18.04

+<h2>Roadtrip database</h2>

 Create your roadtrip database with four tables: